kscharlund/aoc/README.md

 Pretty simple but still nice.
 [Emil's](https://github.com/estyrke) solution was so much better than mine that I updated my code afterwards to look like his.

+## 2023-12-18 ##

+Wrote lots of hacky and messy code until a colleague mentioned the [shoelace formula](https://en.wikipedia.org/wiki/Shoelace_formula).
+Hadn't heard of it before, very nice.